• Skip to main content

 banana flapjack mixture in tin

-Pour the flapjack mixture into the lined baking tin and spread it evenly into all four corners.
-With the back of a spoon, press the flapjack mixture down.
+Next, the flapjack mixture is poured into the lined baking tin, and I spread it evenly into all four corners.
+Then, with the back of a spoon, I press the flapjack mixture down.

 Step Five: